jfro/BCSlidingWindowLayer/README.md

 About
 ================

-CALayer classes to help doing frame animation quickly by using a sliding window (or door?) technique.
+A CALayer class to help doing frame animation quickly by using a sliding window (or door?) technique.
 This avoids something slower like calling drawInContext frequently.
 So far it seems to perform pretty well with several sprites on screen, both on iPhone & OS X.

 A super simple example is included that has a basic cube rotating, animating via a timer.